noaa-garfo/discaRd/CAMS/groundfish_comparison_notes.md

 `DISC_RATE_TYPE of 'I' stands for in-season rate, wholly based on at least five in-season observed trips.
 Type = 'T' is Transition, based partially on the assumed rate and partially based on between one and four in-season trips, and 'A' are assumed rates based primarily on last year's discard rates.`

-Is (A) specific to strata or does it default to broad stock rate?
+*Q: Is (A) specific to strata or does it default to broad stock rate?*

+from dan C.:
+1. They equal last FY in-season if they exist
+2. else they group across sectors, but keep the other strata
+3. else they group across all strata by stock

+`I keep them if they have five or more trips`

 Example: